BroculaDev/gravityforms-csv-schedule-export/readme.txt

 Options:

 *   Activate/Deactivate a schedule on a form by form basis
 *   Set how frequently it the entries are exported and emailed.
-Hourly, Twice a Day, Daily, Weekly, Monthly - Every 30 Days.
+Hourly, Twice a Day, Daily, Weekly.
 *   Set one or multiple emails to receive a copy of the export.

 TODO: mention WordPress cron